mogoweb/wayland-protocols/README.md

 ## The experimental phase

+Protocols in the experimental phase are recommended to use an experimental devel protocol file and make all changes, compatible or incompatible, in that file.
+They do not have a major version and instead use the postfix `devel`.
+The interface versions shall always stay at zero.
+Devel protocols are not meant to be implemented directly.

+A protocol snapshot which is meant to be implemented by developers can be created when the need arises.
+A snapshot of the XML file in its current state shall be used to create the next major protocol version with the following
+procedure:

+- Make a copy of the XML file and replace the `-devel` postfix with the next free major version.
+- Replace the `_devel` postfix in the protocol XML with the next free major version.
+- Replace the `_devel` postfix in all of the interfaces in the XML with the next free major version.

-Implementations choosing to support experimental protocols must work to support the latest version of the protocol at all times.
+Implementations choosing to support experimental protocols must work to support the latest major version of the protocol at all times.
 It is therefore recommended that developers only opt-in to supporting protocols they have time and resources to actively develop.

 A runtime option to enable features may also be useful to ensure users do not opt-in to potentially broken behavior.

-There is no expectation or requirement for stability between experimental protocol versions.
-It is therefore strongly advised that such consumer projects add build-time compile options to enable such protocols in order to avoid compile errors from protocol version mismatches.

 ## The staging phase